 The event featured student performances that highlighted the talent, creativity, and cultural pride of our youth.
 The Lincoln International High School Dance Group performed several engaging traditional Latino dances.
 In addition, Los Iluminados, a student music group from Fairview Alternative High School, another school served by our organization, sang uplifting and energetic songs.
 The conference also featured a powerful and inspiring keynote speaker, a traditional Latin lunch, cultural performances and raffles, and concluded with a festive Latin dance where all attendees had the opportunity to dance and celebrate.

 The success of this conference was made possible through the generous support of our sponsors and community partners.
-Their contributions played a critical role in helping organize and execute the event while ensuring a meaningful and memorable experience for all attendees.
+Their contributions played a critical role in helping organize and execute the event while ensuring a meaningful and memorable experience, an event which was free-of-charge to all attendees.
 We extend our sincere gratitude to our sponsors: Metropolitan State University, The Minneapolis Foundation, United Way (Reclaiming Care funds), Youthprise, Mall of America and Exchange Club of East Minneapolis.

-This year has been one of the most challenging years for many Latino/x communities across Minnesota due to increased immigration-related fears and uncertainty.
-Despite these obstacles, our Conference Planning Team (comprised of 18 youth and our Youth Programs/Conference Coordinator) courageously and with limited time, worked together to plan this important youth event.
-These young leaders demonstrated extraordinary determination, resilience, and teamwork.
-The conference became more than just an event—it became a celebration of resilience, culture, leadership, and hope during a time when many young people needed it the most.
-Despite the adversity these youth faced throughout the year, they came together to create a meaningful experience that inspired hundreds of youth, educators, presenters, and community members.
+This year has been one of the most challenging years for many Latino/x communities across Minnesota.
+Despite these obstacles, our Conference Planning Team (comprised of 18 youth and our Youth Programs/Conference Coordinator) came together to create a meaningful experience that inspired hundreds of youth, educators, and community members.
 We extend our heartfelt appreciation to the Planning Team members whose hard work, leadership, and collaboration made this event possible.
 It reminded all participants that even during difficult times, youth leadership and cultural resilience continue to thrive.

 Past conference topics have included: